jellyfishsh/Julia-Mandel-Graphs/README.md

 A graphical tool to visualize Mandelbrot and Julia sets.

 ## Why?
-I wanted to code something *kinda* on my own in C, so I want to try and program the Mandelbrot and Julia Sets.
+I wanted to code something *kinda* on my own in C, so I want to try and program the Mandelbrot and Julia Sets in a graphical interface.
+I also want to try and use the OpenGL libraries for this one.

 ## Reading materials:
 https://www.webpages.uidaho.edu/~stevel/565/literature/Unveiling%20the%20Mandelbrot%20Set.pdf